PedanticHacker/ReChess/README.md

 ### Is there any 3rd-party software integrated?

 Yes.
-ReChess integrates **Stockfish**, a powerful UCI chess engine for playing and analyzing a standard chess game.
+ReChess integrates **Stockfish**, a powerful UCI chess engine for playing and analyzing a chess game.

 ## What features does ReChess provide?

-You get all the basic features for playing standard chess:
+You get all the basic features for playing chess:

 - chess clocks
 - SVG chessboard
 - FEN editor
-- table for displaying chess move notation in SAN format
+- table for showing chess move notation in standard algebraic notation (SAN) format

 ### Is that it?

 There are also many functionalities you can utilize:

-- navigate through move history by scrolling your mouse wheel upwards or downwards, or making a corresponding touchpad gesture, and play a game from whatever historic move onwards, if you like
+- navigate through move history by scrolling your mouse wheel upwards or downwards, or make a corresponding touchpad gesture, and play a game from whichever move onwards
 - play against the latest official version of the Stockfish chess engine
 - analyze a chessboard position
-- load a chess engine to play against it or to analyze with it
+- load a UCI chess engine to play against it or to analyze with it
 - flip the chessboard
-- force the chess engine to make a move when its opponent is on turn
+- force the loaded UCI chess engine to make a move when its opponent is on turn
-- paste a FEN from the clipboard by double-clicking the FEN editor, then analyze the chessboard position or play a game from there onwards
+- paste a FEN from the clipboard by double-clicking the FEN editor, then analyze the chessboard position or play the game from there onwards
-- change the app style to one of the dark ones or the light ones
+- change the app style to one of the dark or light ones

 ## Which chess variants are supported?

-Only standard chess is supported.
 Chess variants are not supported.
+There are no plans they will ever be.

-## How do I move a piece on the chessboard?
+## How do I move a piece on the board?

 Making a move in ReChess is as simple as a click.
 Just click a piece and then click one of its legal squares to make your move.

-### How do I know what is the legal square of a piece?
+### How do I know which legal squares are availabe for a piece?

 After you click a piece, all of its legal squares get marked with a dot.
+That's how you know.

 ### Can I drag and then drop a piece?

-No. Drag-and-drop functionality is not supported.
+No. Drag-and-drop functionality is not supported, just click-click.

 ## How does ReChess look?